Single vs multi-tenant cloud: key differences and benefits

 Some of the most popular platforms include Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform, and IBM Cloud.
 But what do you actually get from these platforms?
 Let’s take a look at Microsoft’s offering, Azure.
 Azure has the highest security standards, both internationally and on an industry-specific level.
 If you choose a SaaS solution that’s on the Azure platform, you can build connectors to take advantage of Azure services’ ecosystem within your existing network.

-Finding the right multi-tenant SaaS solutions
+Finding the right multi-tenant or single-tenant cloud solutions

 Multi-tenant vs single tenant is just one question to consider.
 With so many options out there, it can be difficult to narrow down the right SaaS provider.
 Make sure your vendor prioritizes security, optimum efficiency, and gives your business the capacity it needs, even if demand unexpectedly surges from a viral moment or home-run campaign.